MooersLab/latex-emacs/README.md

 Many people in the past decade were drawn to Emacs by org-mode.
 Org documentats can recognize LaTeX markup.
 Exporting an org document through LaTeX to a PDF and having that PDF open in your default PDF viewer is seamless.
-However, compiling pdfs in Overleaf is more automated and even faster.

-The main drawbacks for me are as follows:
+The main drawbacks to org-mode for me are as follows:

-- Most publishers do not accept org files, but they do accept text files.
+- Most publishers do not accept org files, but they do accept tex files.
 (You can export the org file to a LaTeX file that might need heavy editing to get it accepted by the publisher.)
 - Overleaf does not support the use of org files.
 - Org markup adds another layer of abstraction on top of LaTeX.

 I am already a LaTeX native.
-I do not need the crutch of org to produce tex files.
+I do not need the crutch of org-mode to produce tex files.

 <a id="Features"><h2>Features:</h2></a>